 Far too many job candidates think that they can get away with minimal effort while applying for a job.
 Some approach the process as though the right job will just come to them if they get their name out into cyberspace.
 Unfortunately, life doesn’t work that way.
 You need to work to find the right job, regardless of whether you’re applying in person or starting the process via the internet.
 To be effective, you need the right tips to ensure that you get the most from your efforts.

 Your resume is the key to getting your foot in the door when you’re searching for a job online.
 You need to make sure that you have it ready to go before you start applying, since you’ll be submitting it with each application.
-Make sure that it can be customized to accommodate different employer needs.
+Make sure that your resume is flexible to accommodate different employer needs.
 Review your employment history, skill sets, and other resume information to ensure that it accurately reflects your worth as a potential new hire.
 Update any old information, and create a cover letter that you can easily modify for each submission.

 Social media can be a real job search killer these days.
 Hiring managers often review a candidate’s social media sites, and can be put off by unprofessional posts or other strange online behavior.
 If you have questionable postings on your accounts, remove them before you begin your job search.
 Review image, video, and text accounts to ensure that your personal brand is as positive as can be.